akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 cluster, for example you can't change the roles when performing a rolling upgrade.
 Changing roles requires @ref:[a full cluster restart](additional/rolling-updates.md#cluster-sharding-configuration-change).

-The settings for Distributed Data are configured in the the section `akka.cluster.sharding.distributed-data`.
+The settings for Distributed Data are configured in the section `akka.cluster.sharding.distributed-data`.
 It's not possible to have different `distributed-data` settings for different sharding entity types.